dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3804: Misinformation poses serious societal challenges.
+### T3804: Misinformation and disinformation are major concerns.

 |Support|
 |---|